 If you want to keep your options open and need the most time to complete admission applications, apply Regular Decision.

-Check with your guidance counselor to make sure he or she has completed your School Report.
+Check with your school counselor to make sure he or she has completed your School Report.
 The report tells us about the courses and programs offered by your school.
-If you are applying Early Action, your school report must be submitted by November 15.

 If you are a home-schooled student, we ask that you participate in a phone interview with Maggie Murphy, our Home-School Student Coordinator.
 Interviews allow us the opportunity to better understand the curriculum and opportunities available to you.
-Please submit your Common Application before you request an interview.
+Please submit your Common Application or Coalition Application before you request an interview.

 Below are a few steps that will allow you to seek financial aid.
-You may also find more detailed steps at the financial aid website.
+You may also find more detailed steps on the financial aid website.

 Complete the CSS Profile.